PythonWithNicoW2025/unitconvert/README.md

 *A simple Python package for converting temperature, length, and weight units.*

-*This is a demonstration project for the "Python Package Development".
-Do not confuse this project with the unitconver package in Pypi.org*
+*This is a demonstration project for "Python Package Development".
+Check out the [Instruction.md](./Instruction.md) file for the step-by-step guide.*

+*Do not confuse this project with the unitconver package in Pypi.org*

 ## **🔹 Features**
 - Convert **Celsius to Fahrenheit** and vice versa.